Andrusha-Ostapovich/google-reviews/Readme.md

 - `getReviewsRatings(Crawler $crawler): array|\Exception`
   - Extracts the review ratings from the HTML content.

-- `getProfilesUrls(Crawler $crawler): array`
+- `getProfilesImg(Crawler $crawler): array`
-  - Extracts the profile URLs from the HTML content.
+  - Extracts the profile Img's from the HTML content.